relativitydev/relativity.testing.framework.api/source/Relativity.Testing.Framework.Api.Documentation/articles/Custom-HttpService-Requests.md

 }
 ```

-Also, you can use any model and if all names will mapping correct then all methods will work fine.
-For example, you can have a model like this and use client Get call, all will work correct:
+Also, you can use any model and if all names will map correct then all methods will work fine.
+For example, you can have a model like this and use client [Get call](/api/Relativity.Testing.Framework.Api.Services.HttpService.html#Relativity_Testing_Framework_Api_Services_HttpService_Get__1_System_String_), all will work correct:

 ```
 public class Client : Artifact